CrowdStrike/ember-toucan-core/docs/components/checkbox-field/index.md

 ## Disabled State

+Optional.

 Set the `@isDisabled` argument to disable the checkbox.

 ## Read Only State

+Optional.

 Set the `@isReadOnly` argument to put the checkbox in the read only state.

 ## Indeterminate State

+Optional.

 Set the `@isIndeterminate` argument.
 To learn more, view the [Checkbox documentation](./checkbox).

 ## Attributes and Modifiers

+Optional.

 Consumers have direct access to the underlying [checkbox element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox), so all attributes are supported.
 Modifiers can also be added directly to the Checkbox as shown in the demo.

 ## Test Selectors

 ### Root Element

 Provide a custom selector via `@rootTestSelector`.
 This test selector will be used as the value for the `data-root-field` attribute.
 The Field can be targeted via:

 ```hbs
 <Form::Fields::Checkbox @label='Label' @rootTestSelector='example' />